xdmushui/partner-center-sdk/develop/get-invoice-summaries.md

 ---
-title: Get invoice summary
+title: Get invoice summaries
-description: Retrieves an invoice summary that shows the balance and total charges of an invoice for both recurring and one-time charges. ms.assetid: 60EAA1F1-AFE2-4FC3-A475-4DBEA58583D1 ms.author: v-thpr ms.date: 12/15/2017
+description: Gets an invoice summaries resource that contains an invoice summary for each currency type.
+An invoice summary, shows the balance and total charges of both recurring and one-time charges. ms.assetid: 60EAA1F1-AFE2-4FC3-A475-4DBEA58583D1 ms.author: v-thpr ms.date: 12/15/2017